 2) The support of those referred to the Charity by care agencies by assisting with the purchase of essential items,

 3) Educational support to school pupils from Abingdon,

 4) The support of local organizations deemed by the Governors to be of benefit to Abingdon townsfolk.

 The Charity also provides public service to the town by maintaining Albert Park for use by the people of Abingdon and by maintaining the town’s historical Almshouses to the standards required of listed buildings and of comfortable modern living.

 Christ's Hospital is a member of The Almshouse Association.
 Their website can be viewed at http://www.almshouses.org

-We will shortly have two almshouses available, please see the 'Applying for Help' section to find out how to apply.
+We currently have one almshouse available, please see the 'Applying for Help' section to find out if you qualify and how to apply.